davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open_science_digital_scholarship.md

 ---

-## The Printing Press
+# The Printing Press

 Johannes Gutenberg developed his printing press around 1440.
-The invention of mass printing has been termed the 'printing revolution' and is creditied with contributing to social change.
+The invention of mass printing has been termed the 'printing revolution' and is credited with contributing to social change.

 ![Gutenberg Press](images/gutenberg_press.png)